EarlGlynn/CharacterCount/README.md

 Character count programs compute the frequency counts of all bytes in a file, with values from hex 00 to hex FF.

-The program is useful for determing if a file contains unusual or special ASCII characters, including
+The programs are useful for determining if a file contains unusual or special ASCII characters, including

   * control characters, hex 00 - hex 1F, including tabs (hex 09), and line endings (hex 0D and or hex 0A),
   * unusual or unexpected characters, especially hex 7F through hex FF,